Riverside DUI Attorneys

 driver's blood alcohol concentration (BAC) at .08% or higher, they

 may be charged with driving under the influence.
 Along with heavy fines and jail time, one of the most damaging effects

-of a DUI conviction is the mark on a criminal record.
-It can ruin an individual's
+of a DUI conviction is the mark on a criminal record, especially for an

 A DUI conviction may come with the following punishments:

 - Probation and community service

 - Ignition interlock device (IID)